 6.4.1.2 Discretionary Distributions.
-The Trustee may direct the Trustee or Custodian of the Retirement Account to make such additional distributions from the Retirement Account to the recipient trust as are permitted under the applicable plan document or Retirement Account agreement and as the Trustee deems advisable; provided that if the Trustee is also a beneficiary, such additional distributions may only be made as the Trustee deems necessary for the trust beneficiary’s health, education, support, or maintenance.
+The Trustor may direct the Trustee or Custodian of the Retirement Account to make such additional distributions from the Retirement Account to the recipient trust as are permitted under the applicable plan document or Retirement Account agreement and as the Trustor deems advisable; provided that if the Trustor is also a beneficiary, such additional distributions may only be made as the Trustor deems necessary for the trust beneficiary’s health, education, support, or maintenance.

 6.4.1.3 Limitations.
 All Retirement Account benefits held by or payable to any trust under this instrument on or after the Beneficiary Determination Date shall only be distributed to or held for the benefit of individual beneficiaries.
 Accordingly, the Trustee may not, on or after the Beneficiary Determination Date, distribute any Retirement Account benefits to or for the benefit of my estate, any charitable organization, or any other non-individual beneficiary, nor may the Trustee use any such Retirement Account benefits for payment of my debts or other claims against my estate, for expenses of administration of my estate, or for payment of any estate taxes attributable to my death.
 This Paragraph shall not apply to any bequest or expense which is specifically directed to be funded with Retirement Account funds.

-6.4.2 Retirement Benefits Payable to Trusts.
-From and after the date of my death, all distributions from a Retirement Account to a trust administered under this instrument for the benefit of an individual beneficiary (the “primary beneficiary”) shall be accumulated and added to principal.
-I understand this will likely result in tax penalties, but I have discussed this at length with my attorney and have made this decision after being fully advised of the risks and concerns.

-6.4.3 Definitions of Retirement Account, Beneficiary Determination Date, and Applicable Law.
-For purposes of the Paragraph 6.4, above, “Retirement Account” means any stock bonus, pension or profit sharing plan, annuity contract, custodial account, individual Retirement Account, or any other retirement plan or program subject to the required distribution rules of Applicable Law; all references to a particular Retirement Account shall include any separate portion thereof treated as a separate account under Applicable Law; “Beneficiary Determination Date” means the date prescribed by applicable law as the final date for determining whether the beneficiary of any trust under this agreement may be treated as a “Designated Beneficiary” under Applicable Law; and “applicable law” means Section 401(a)(9) of the Internal Revenue Code, the regulations under that section and any successors to either.

 ARTICLE SEVEN GENERAL GOVERNING PROVISIONS